 Why Do Couples Separate?
-Key Marriage & Divorce Statistics
+Key Marriage & Divorce Statistics in 2023

 When a marriage is on the rocks, many couples have to make some tough decisions.
 Nearly half of all marriages in the U.S. end in divorce.
 However, divorce rates in the United States have declined over the years.

 Studies show that this is due to a variety of factors.
 Here are some statistics about why couples divorce, how common it is and the impact on families.

 - There have been around 8 million divorces over the past decade in the U.S.

 - January sees an increase in divorce cases by up to 25%-30%

 - The largest number of divorce petitions is filed annually during the week of January 12-16.

 - 2020 saw a total of 630,505 divorces in the U.S.

 - In 2021, around 7% of divorcing Americans separate before completing even a full month of marriage.

 - The current divorce rate in the U.S. is 2.3 per 1,000 population.